Drinking Water: Groundwater Standards

 1,4-Dioxane

 The groundwater standards for 1,4-dioxane were adopted in Cycle 9 (2010).
-In Cycle 10 (2019), DHS recommended revising the standards to be based on recent cancer risk information from the EPA.
+In Cycle 10 (2019), DHS recommended revising the standards, but these revisions were not adopted into administrative rule.*

 1,4-Dioxane is used to make other chemicals.
 Studies have shown that exposure to high levels of 1,4-dioxane can cause affect the liver and kidneys and increase the risk of certain cancers.